 Techniques for dimensionality reduction look for variance in features within a dataset along with correlations across features.
 Through algorithms such as principal component analysis, users can quickly determine which features (or dimensions) of their dataset have the greatest variance and look for features that are closely correlated with other features.
-Using this information, it may be possible to keep only high-variance features and remove features that are closely correlated with other features.
-Thus, it may be possible to remove a large set of features within a dataset without adversely affecting future algorithmic performance.
+Using this information, it may be possible to keep only high-variance features and remove features that are closely correlated with other features that are within a dataset without adversely affecting future algorithmic performance.